wiicode/cybersecurity-framework/bronze-training/background-simple.md

 > 5 things to keep in mind when using passwords.
 {.is-info}

 Your laptops, computers, tablets and smartphones will contain a lot of your own business-critical data, the personal information of your customers, and also details of the online accounts that you access.
-It is essential that this data is available to you, but not available to unauthorised users.
+It is essential that this data is available to you, but not available to unauthorized users.

-Passwords - when implemented correctly - are a free, easy and effective way to prevent unauthorised users accessing your devices.
+Passwords - when implemented correctly - are a free, easy and effective way to prevent unauthorized users accessing your devices.
 This section outlines 5 things to keep in mind when using passwords.

 ## Tip 1: Make sure you switch on password protection